Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: METHOD

 where $T$ is the temperature factor to control the importance of each soft target.
-Due to the absence of a parametric classifier, here we also use the non-parametric way as in Section \ref{sec3.2} to calculate the classification probabilities.
+Due to the absence of a parametric classifier, here we use the non-parametric probability as similar with Equation \ref{eq_ncp}.